JeremiasRy/go_js/README.md

 I skipped `var` for the runtime implementation, also some quirks of javaScript are skipped, i.e `if(a = someFunc()) {}` type of stuff.

-**In short** (the "cool" or "impressive" stuff)

-- Event loop (setTimeout, async/await, micro/macro task queues)
-- Closures
-- Garbage collection (not a language feature, but a tricky thing to implement)

 ### Flow of execution / Design

 1. [Parse](runtime/parser/parser.go) javascript file into an [Abstract Syntax Tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree)